harplife/zettelkasten/study_LearnOpenGL.md

 - **Vertex Data** : the information associated with each vertex, which can include the position of the vertex in 2D/3D space, color, texture coordinates, normal vectors, tangent vectors, and more.
 The vertex data is crucial for setting out how everything will look.
 - **Vertex Attributes** : an input variable to a shader that is supplied with per-vertex data.
 - (note) a vertex is a dot, a vertex data is information on the dot, and a vertex attribute is a variable that corresponds to an element of information.
+- In order for OpenGL to know what to make of a collectino of coordinates (and color values), OpenGL requires a hint on the type of render to form with the data.
+	- The hint indicates whether the data be rendered as a collection of points, a collection of triangles, or a long line.
+These hints are called **Primitives**.
+	- Primitives are given to OpenGL while calling any of the drawing commands.
+	- Some of the primitives are `GL_POINTS`, `GL_TRIANGLES`, and `GL_LINE_STRIP`.
 - In the first part of the Graphics Pipeline, the vertex shader takes a single vertex as an input.
 - The main purpose of the **Vertex Shader** is to transform 3D coordinates into different 3D coordinates (more on this later).
 	- The vertex shader allows for some basic processing on the vertex attributes.
 - The output of the Vertex Shader is *optionally* passed to the **Geomertry Shader**.
+	- The Geometry Shader has the ability to generate other shapes by emitting new vertices to form new (or other) primitive(s).
+For example, it can generate two triangles out of one triangle.
 	- The Geometry Shader takes a collection of vertices (that form a primitive) as input.
-	- The Geometry Shader has the ability to generate other shapes by emitting new vertices to form new (or other) primitive(s).
 	- (note) The Geometry Shader is useful to implement [Shadow Volume](https://developer.nvidia.com/gpugems/gpugems/part-ii-lighting-and-shadows/chapter-9-efficient-shadow-volume-rendering).
+- The **Primitive Assembly** stage takes all the vertices from the vertex (or geometry) shader as input, and then assembles all the point(s) in the primitive shape given.
 -

 ## Shaders